jbsimple/simple-patches/readme.md

 - In Conditions Queues; Get Total button to ge the total quantity of all visible line items.
 - On user profile pages; Added a download button to the events tab.
 It tries to fetch all activity from the user in the last 3 days.
   - List takes a while to generate since the user log only shows 5 entries per page.
+- Added a csv search site, just a better way to search inside of a csv file.

 #### Additional Patches:
 - Replaced unfinished producivity pages.